deepstreamIO/ds-demo-spaceshooter/README.md

 });
 ```

-### Wiring up the gamepads
+### Wiring up the control pads
-From here on, these values will be updated whenever the user interacts with one of the gamepads.
+From here on, these values will be updated whenever the user interacts with one of the control pads.
 We'll use a simplified version of the code for this tutorial, to get the full picture have a look [here](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/controls/pad.js)

 First off, let's start with some basic interactions.
 Every time the user touches a pad, we want to set `moving` or `shooting` to `true` and back to `false` again once the touch ends: